danielpilla/qlik-python-sse-google-translation/README.md

        text, a numeric id, source language, destination language

-See the below example of how to utilize the *TranslateScript()* function in the load script:
+See the below example of how to utilize the *TranslateScript()* function in the load script.

+*Note that if you are using QlikView and cannot use the TranslateScript() function, you can still use the Translate() function in the script just like any other native function--just be aware that this will operate as a scalar function and will be called record-by-record vs a single time.
+This will have a large performance impact but will still work.

 ```
 Data: